How to use public transport in Amsterdam?

 There are a few other bus companies (Connexxion, EBS, R-NET, Arriva) operating in Amsterdam area.
 Mostly they run in the suburbs or connect Amsterdam with outside villages and towns.
 But sometimes route partly runs through Amsterdam.

-Important: GVB tickets are not valid on transport operated by other companies, so before boarding buses, check which company operates them.
-GVB tickets are also not valid on any trains or on bus 397 from Schiphol to Amsterdam.
+Important: GVB tickets are not valid on transport operated by other companies – also not on any trains or on bus 397 from Schiphol to Amsterdam.

 GVB tram metro bus ferry, public transport Amsterdam